WJ714/HRHC_mpi_bgc/README.md

 ### applying for 'your' data:

-Download the files:
-- XGBoost.py
-- hirhc_function.py
-Then following the tutorial accordingly to get the corrected LE.
+Following the tutorial accordingly to get the corrected LE.